Developing Core Maths Pedagogy

 Who can take part?

-Participants should be experienced teachers of Core Maths from schools and colleges in at least their second year of teaching Core Maths.
-Where appropriate, participants will be expected to work with colleagues in their own department.
+Teachers of Core Maths in post-16 settings are welcome, whether their main subject is maths or another subject, provided they are in at least their second year of teaching the Core Maths qualification.
+Where appropriate, participants will be expected to work with colleagues in their own department to share their learning.

 What is involved?

-These Work Groups give teachers opportunities, through collaboration and experimentation, to develop improved teaching approaches that support the open-ended problem-solving skills Core Maths students need to develop, and to share these with departmental colleagues.
+These Work Groups give teachers opportunities, through collaboration and experimentation, to develop improved teaching approaches that support the open-ended problem-solving skills students need and to share these with departmental colleagues.
 Participants will design and trial classroom activities, sharing and reflecting on their experiences with others in the Work Group.

 What will you learn?

-• Your students will have raised awareness of the use of maths and statistics in everyday life
+- Your students will gain increased awareness of the use of maths and statistics in everyday life

 What is the cost?